TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62ax/am62ax_evm_setup.md

 \attention This step needs to be done once unless the OSPI flash has been erased
            or some other application has been flashed

+\attention These steps are not applicable for HS-SE devices as JTAG can not be connected to HS-SE devices by default.
+           Follow the steps in \ref GETTING_STARTED_FLASH for flashing the HS-SE device.

 - A quick recap of steps done so far that are needed for the flashing to work
   - Make sure the UART port used for terminal is identified as mentioned in \ref CCS_UART_TERMINAL
   - Make sure python3 is installed as mentioned in \ref INSTALL_PYTHON3